jewelsofthought/neshama/site/posts/shaman/path_working.md

 All in all Path-working tends to make the Tree of Life far more personal to the individual.
 At first, the initiate probably only looks on the Tree of Life as a set of correspondences to be memorised: but after Path-working, i.e. experiencing the Tree at a psychic level, the correspondences are connected together in the Initiate's mind through the memories of the astral adventures.
 It thus becomes easier for the Initiate to invoke those forces in the future, because now they will stir his imagination vividly whereas before they would not.

 Furthermore, the experience of Path-working seems to be that the Path-worker goes on a quest to find the lost parts of the self, and finds them through investigating the symbolism of the Tree of Life.
-When this is viewed in light of the use of the Major Arcana therein, it reinforces the pre-eminence of the Tarot as well - not just as a method of mere fortune-telling, but as a set of symbols of deep psychological significance.
+When this is viewed in light of the use of the Major Arcana therein, it reinforces the pre-eminence of the Tarot as well &ndash; not just as a method of mere fortune-telling, but as a set of symbols of deep psychological significance.
 One of the side-effects of Path-working must inevitably be that afterwards, a given Tarot Trump is linked to the mystical revelation which the Path-worker experienced when investigating its corresponding Path.
 Hence the Path-worker cannot look at the Tarot again in the same light: before it was an arbitrary set of symbols; now they stir memories of great psychic import.

 ## Path-working: A Suggested Method